wrench-project/wrench/doc/wrench_101.md

 can have an input or an output file.

 - **File Registry Services** (the `wrench::FileRegistryService` class):
-This is a service that is often known as a _replica catalog_, and which is simply a database of <filename, list of locations> key-value pairs of the storage services on which a copy of file are available.
-It is used during simulation to decide where input files for tasks can be acquired.
+These services, often known as a _replica catalogs_, are simply databases of <filename, list of locations> key-value pairs of the storage services on which a copy of file are available.
+They are used during workflow execution to decide where input files for tasks can be acquired.
-It is not required to instantiate a file registry service, unless the workflow's entry tasks have input files (because in this case these files have to be somewhere before execution can start).
-But some WMSs may complain if none is available.
+It is not required to instantiate a file registry service, unless the workflow's entry tasks have input files (because in this case these files have to be stored at some storage services before execution can start, and all file registry service are then automatically made aware of where these files are stored).
+Note that some WMS implementations may complain if no file registry service is available.

 - **Network Proximity Services** (the class `wrench::NetworkProximityService`):
-These are services that monitor the network and provide a database of host-to-host network distances.
+These are services that monitor the network and maintain a database of host-to-host network distances.
 This database can be queried by WMSs to make informed decisions, e.g., to pick from which storage service a file should be retrieved so as to reduce communication time.
-Typically, network distances are estimated as or based on round-trip-times between hosts.
+Typically, network distances are estimated based on round-trip-times between hosts.
-It is not required to instantiate a network proximity service, but some WMSs may complain if none is available.
+It is not required to instantiate a network proximity service, but some WMS implementations may complain if none is available.

 - **Workflow Management Systems (WMSs)** (classes that derive `wrench::WMS`):